goldshtn/spark-workshop/python/lab6-pagerank.md

 Spark ships with a native graph algorithm library called GraphX.
 Unfortunately, it doesn't yet have a Python binding -- you can only use it from Scala and Java.
 But we're not going to let that stop us!

-Navigate to the Spark installation directory (`~/spark` in the VirtualBox appliance) and run `bin/spark-shell`.
+Navigate to the Spark installation directory (`~/spark` in the appliance) and run `bin/spark-shell`.
 This is the Spark Scala REPL, which is very similar to PySpark, except it uses Scala.
 First, you're going to need a couple of import statements:

 ```scala
 import org.apache.spark._